kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-1.md

 This will produce an executable named `hecto` and place it in a new folder called `target/debug/`.
 Additionally, a new file will be created called `Cargo.lock`.
 It is automatically generated and should not be touched.
 When we add dependencies later to the project, the `Cargo.lock` will also be updated.
 Its changes are not relevant to this tutorial and are therefore hidden from the diffs.

 If you look further at the contents of `target/debug`, you will find that several more files have been generated.
-These files are mostly needed by `cargo`to make rebuilding the code more efficient (more on that in a second)
+These files are mostly needed by `cargo`to make rebuilding the code more efficient (more on that in a second).
 You won't need any of these files to run `hecto` except for the executable itself, to run `hecto`, type  `./target/debug/hecto` (or `./hecto`, if you have already navigated into `target/debug`) and press <kbd>Enter</kbd>.
 The program should output `Hello, world!` and then exit.

 ### Compiling and running
 Since it's very common that you want to compile and run your program, rust combines both steps with the command `cargo run`.
 If you run that command now after `cargo build`, you might notice that the output changes a bit.
 It now looks similar to this:

 ```
     Finished dev [unoptimized + debuginfo] target(s) in 0.00s
      Running `target/debug/hecto`